coreinfrastructure/best-practices-badge/doc/implementation.md

 - Imagesloaded <https://github.com/desandro/imagesloaded>
   (to ensure images are loaded before displaying them)
 - Puma as the webserver - not webrick, because Puma can handle multiple processes and multiple threads.
-We don't use multiple threads right now, but that's desirable in the future.
 See:
   <https://devcenter.heroku.com/articles/ruby-default-web-server>
 - A number of supporting Ruby gems (see the Gemfile)